malevolentstrix/automate-the-boring-stuff-with-python/README.md

-# automate-the-boring-stuff-with-python
+# Automate the Boring Stuff with Python

-Practice examples and problems given in the book "Automate the Boring Stuff with Python"
+Practice examples and problems given in the book "Automate the Boring Stuff with Python".